apify/apify-docs/content/docs/actors/running/memory_and_cpu.md

 - Actors using [Puppeteer](https://pptr.dev/): at least 1GB of memory.

-- Large and complex sites like [Google Maps](https://apify.com/drobnikj/crawler-google-places): at least 4GB for optimal speed and [concurrency](https://sdk.apify.com/docs/api/autoscaled-pool#autoscaledpoolminconcurrency).
+- Large and complex sites like [Google Maps](https://apify.com/drobnikj/crawler-google-places): at least 4GB for optimal speed and [concurrency](https://crawlee.dev/api/core/class/AutoscaledPool#minConcurrency).

 - Working with a large amount of data in memory.

 ## How much memory should you allocate?

-Actors built on top of the [Apify SDK](https://sdk.apify.com) use autoscaling.
+Actors built on top of the [Apify SDK](https://sdk.apify.com) and [Crawlee](https://crawlee.dev/) use autoscaling.
 This means that they will always run as efficiently as they can with the memory they have allocated.
-So, if you allocate 2 times more memory, the run should be 2 times faster and consume the same amount of compute units ( 1 * 1 = 0.5 * 2).
+So, if you allocate 2 times more memory, the run should be 2 times faster and consume the same amount of compute units (1 * 1 = 0.5 * 2).

 A good middle ground to start is 4096 MB.
 If you need the results faster, increase the memory (bear in mind the [next point](#maximum-memory), though).
 You can also try decreasing it to lower the pressure on the target site.